jonasundderwolf/django-image-cropping/README.rst

 0.7
 ---

-- Made the widget for the ``ImageCropField`` overwriteable to allow custom widgets.
+- Made the widget for the ``ImageCropField`` overwritable to allow custom widgets.
 (Remember to use the ``ImageCroppingMixin`` in the admin as the image cropping widgets are no longer implicitly set.)
 - Updated ``Jcrop`` and ``jQuery`` dependencies.
 - Moved docs to *Read the Docs*: https://django-image-cropping.readthedocs.org